top of page

 The human brain operates on electrical frequencies, which can be influenced by external sound waves.
 Studies have found that binaural beats (two tones played at slightly different frequencies in each ear) can stimulate specific brainwave states:

-Theta waves (4–8 Hz), associated with deep relaxation and meditation.
+• Theta waves (4–8 Hz) are associated with deep relaxation and meditation.

 3. Energy Healing: Can We Really Store Trauma in the Body?

-The idea that emotional trauma is stored in the body isn’t just spiritual, it’s physiological.
+The idea that emotional trauma is stored in the body is physiological.
 The vagus nerve, which connects the brain to major organs, plays a central role in our fight-or-flight response.
 Trauma can cause dysregulation of this system, leading to chronic anxiety, fatigue, and even digestive issues.

 4. Nature Therapy: Why We’re Hardwired to Heal in Green Spaces